-25. What events are considered sufficient under national law to justify termination of an outsourcing rather than a claim in damages (for example, fundamental breach, repudiatory breach, insolvency events and so on)?
+25. What events justify termination of an outsourcing without giving rise to a claim in damages against the terminating party (for example, fundamental breach, repudiatory breach, insolvency events and so on)?

 Usually, the customer and supplier include specific termination rights in an outsourcing agreement.
 However, state law (including case law) generally grants a party certain rights to terminate a contract, including an outsourcing agreement.